Assessing and Improving Health Care Quality

 - Act: Act on the results of the study.
 The net result should be more modifications and changes.
 Depending on the results, you then re-enter the “Plan” step again (see Figure 13.3).

-It is often better to do many mini-PDSA cycles rather than one big one.
-Clinicians do not usually have the resources to take on a major PDSA cycle.
+It is often better to do many mini-PDSA cycles (i.e., small changes) rather than one big one.
+Clinicians rarely have the resources to take on a major PDSA cycle.
 A sequence of successful small cycles is likely to achieve greater improvement in quality than a failed large one.

 - The primary responsibility for quality rests with the production worker; in health care, this is the clinician.